The-Yak-Collective/yakcollective/join.md

 To access the invitation link for our Discord server, please answer a couple of simple questions (all <span class="required">*</span> fields are required).

+(If you are already a member, [you can update your member information in Knack](https://yak.knack.com/yaks#yak-profile/).)

 <div>
 	<script type="text/javascript">
 		app_id="5f70876d8e7037001504bfe8";